spinnaker/spinnaker.github.io/guides/user/canary/config/index.md

 Canary configuration is done for an application, with one or more config sets available to that application.
 Your Spinnaker might also be set up so that all configurations are available to all applications.
+This configuration is available to canary stages in pipelines, but those [stages are defined separately](guides/user/canary/stage/).

 ## Metric groups versus grouping metrics
 When you create a canary configuration, you create metric groups, and scoring